Marvellacodes/alx-system_engineering-devops/0x03-shell_basics/README.md

-scripts that shows the different command use in directory
+script that prints the absolute path name of the current working directory